 The power loom with Jacquard mechanism was developed in 1849, and Brussels carpet was first manufactured by the Clinton Company of Massachusetts.
 The Brussels loom was slightly modified, making possible the manufacture of Wilton carpet.
 Later, the Hartford Carpet Company joined with Clinton Company to become Bigelow Carpet Company.

 Alexander Smith started his carpet manufacturing plant in 1845 in West Farms, New York.
 An American, Halcyon Skinner, had perfected the power loom for making Royal Axminster in 1876.
 He and Alexander Smith combined, forming a very successful carpet company.
-Alexander Smith was elected to Congress in 1878, but died on the evening of Election Day.
+Alexander Smith was elected to Congress in 1878 but died on the evening of Election Day.
 Sixteen hundred people were employed at his factory at the time of his death.
 Alexander Smith & Sons continued.
-During World War I, the carpet looms were converted to make tent duck and navy blankets.
-In 1929 Alexander Smith & Sons was the largest manufacturer of carpets and rugs in the world.
+During World War I, the carpet looms were converted to make supplies for the war effort.
+In 1929, Alexander Smith & Sons was the largest manufacturer of carpets and rugs in the world.

 Simulating The “Oriental” Rug

 Industrialist/retailer Marshall Field had a traditional Axminster weaving loom modified to create what no one else had ever created — a machine-made rug woven through the back, just like a handmade Oriental, featuring intricate designs and virtually unlimited color variety.
 Karastan’s rug mill was established in 1926, and introduced the first Karastan rugs to the public in 1928.

 Alexander Smith, Bigelow, and Karastan are companies continuing today as divisions of Mohawk Industries, headquartered in Georgia.

 There are many manufacturers today producing both simulations of antique designs and updated “oriental” type rugs by both weaving and tufting processes.